Budget

 Step 2: Non-Traditional Venues

-Traditional wedding venues often have high minimum spends.
+Traditional venues often require large minimum spends.
 Instead, look into:

 • City or state parks (permits are often under $200)